 the individual is not paid to achieve a result,

 the contract is considered to be wholly or principally for the labour of the individual engaged and he or she will be an employee under that subsection.

-So, if any of the above three criteria are not met, arguably the person is not an employee under the extended definition and therefore not covered by the Superannuation Guarantee Act.
-An interesting case can be made under the third criteria, being the results test, such as saying the photographer was paid to deliver 4 finished images, and not simply to work for 1 day.
+If any of the above three criteria are not met, arguably the person is not an employee under the extended definition and therefore not covered by the Superannuation Guarantee Act.
+An interesting case can be made under the third criteria, being the results test, such as saying the photographer was paid to deliver 4 finished images, and not simply to work for 1 day - something to ponder.

 This is something to be considered carefully and with great conservatism as if there is any doubt or question over the matter the ATO have a tendency to rule in favour of the contractor getting paid their super and not the other way around.
 Also note the ATO have unlimited powers when it comes to going back and reviewing your books to ensure you’ve always paid contractors the super that was due.